IWILZ/FS2020-Switch-Panel/README.md

 2. a sort of "bridge" program managing the bidirectional communications with FS
 3. the Flight Simulator itself

 The panel reads parameters and send commands to FS using the **FS2020TA.exe** (you will find a link to for FS2020 at the end) as a sort of communication "repeater" and Arduino communicates with the PC and FS2020TA.exe (that uses a SimConnect.dll) using a standard USB port.
+Tha communication protocol is very simple and will be explaned later.

 <img src="https://user-images.githubusercontent.com/94467184/142736651-6c75b9a9-ad6f-494a-b993-45f7de33e24a.jpg" width="70%" height="70%">